-As a lupus patient, there are times you have an urgent matter that needs immediate attention.
+As someone living with lupus, there are times you have an urgent matter that needs immediate attention.
 When your doctor is not available to see you, the ER or urgent care tends to be your only choice.
 Being your own advocate for care becomes extremely important in these situations.
 Chronic diseases have special needs.
 Without advocating for yourself, these needs might not be met, or it can change the course of your treatment.
 These are the tricks I use when at the urgent care or ER.

-When you first arrive into an urgent care or ER, you are generally handed a "why are you here form."
-I find that if the first item you write is, I am a lupus patient that is immunosuppressed, with Raynaud’s, Sjogren's, etc. (or what you use to describe your condition).
+When you arrive at urgent care or ER, you are generally handed a "why are you here form."
+I find that if the first item you write is, I am immunosuppressed and living with lupus, with Raynaud’s, Sjogren's, etc. (or what you use to describe your condition).
 This makes the doctor aware of your condition before they enter the room.
-This gives you a bit of an advantage, also saving the face on face time for the important stuff.
+This gives you a bit of an advantage, also saving face-to-face time for the important stuff.

-When you are in the room don’t be shy to speak up.
+Don't be shy to speak up when you are in the room.
 This is your time.
 You have already set up your visit with the above 3 items.
-Remember that the Urgent care or ER doctor does not know your full condition, talk to the doctor about what’s going on with you, and discuss what worked in the past.
-If it is something you have been afflicted with before it is ok to suggest what treatments have worked with you before.
+Remember that the urgent care or ER doctor does not know your full condition; talk to the doctor about what is going on with you and discuss what worked in the past.
+If it is something you have been afflicted with before, it is ok to suggest what treatments have worked for you before.

-I know it is difficult to talk to those in authority, but who know your condition best?
+It is difficult to talk to those in authority, but who knows your condition best?
 You.
 If you are not confident about your condition, then educate yourself.
-This gives you the confidence to talk to the doctor about how to resolve your issue.
+This gives you the confidence to talk to the doctor about resolving your issue.
 I have several times requested several choices for treatment.
-Oftentimes one I have had before pops up when the doctor is making suggestions.
+Often, one I have had pops up when the doctor is making suggestions.

-Hope these items can help you with advocating for your self at a new doctor's office.
+I hope these items can help you advocate for yourself at a new doctor's office.
 You are your own best advocate.
 What has helped you in your urgent care and ER endeavors?
 Please comment to share your strategies for a successful visit.